Outdoor Education - -Building resilience in Hale School boys for the community’s sustainable future

 The Year 8 camp at Wharncliffe Mill Forest Camp (north of Margaret River) sees boys participate in mountain biking, canoeing, abseiling and rock climbing in the surrounding areas; and cooking their evening meal each night.
 These activities are challenging, exciting and fun.
 The aim of the camp is to develop boys’ knowledge of environmental camping and improve their teamwork and leadership skills.

-Year 10 - Extended personal challenge and exploration of human-nature relationships.
+Year 9 & 10 - Extended personal challenge and exploration of human-nature relationships

-- Rowing a 24ft rowboat amongst the islands of Exmouth Gulf, where groups need to be self-sufficient (to a degree) though fishing and foraging in a shipwreck camp scenario.
+Rowing a 24ft rowboat amongst the islands of Exmouth Gulf, where groups need to be self-sufficient (to a degree) through fishing and foraging in a shipwreck camp scenario.

-- Hiking/backpacking the 30km, four-day southern walk from shore to shore across Cape Range and Exmouth Peninsula.
+Hiking fully self-contained for 30km from shore to shore across Cape Range on the Exmouth Peninsula.
 The walk is through an elevation of 300m and includes a lay-day of rock climbing and abseiling.

-- Sea kayaking along the pristine waters of Ningaloo Reef for two days with a beach campout.
+Sea kayaking along the pristine waters of Ningaloo Reef for two days with an overnight beach campout.

 The expedition focuses around environmental, group and personal observations and includes many structured learning and review opportunities, as well as an introduction to individual leadership among peers.
 Following the final debrief, the students say goodbye to Exmouth and board the coach once again for the 15 hour ride home.